nicholaswilliams-xyz/resistor_calculator/README.md

 # Resistor Calculator
 This app has two functions:
-- Calculate resistor value using the band colours
+- Calculate resistor value using band colours
-- Show band colours of inputted resistance
+- Show band colours corresponding inputted resistance

+The calculator contains inputs for three-, four-, five-, and six-band resistors on one window.

 This app was made during my spare time.
+Thank you for inspecting!

 <br>